UrvashiDube02/Fall-detection-for-elderly-and-patient-using-Node-MCU/README.md

 The purpose of this literature review is to systematically assess the current state of design and implementation of fall detection devices.
 It also examines the extent to which these devices have been tested in the real world as well as the acceptability of these devices to older adults.
 A wearable device can detect the elderly's falling by acceleration analysis.
 Then it will get the elderly's geographic position and send fall alarm short message to caregivers.
 So the elderly who has fallen can get timely help to minimize the negative influence.

-Coordinate and gravity before and after falling.
+Coordinate and gravity before and after falling:

 (a) Before falling.

 (b) After falling.

 ![image](https://user-images.githubusercontent.com/87383888/125567712-6534cd2a-3907-4a43-8aca-575b5068961d.png)